rileyjhoff/1.3a-adopt-a-dog-supabase-half-baked/README.md

 | ASYNC: `getDog(id)` : return single dog from supabase                                        | 2      |
 | Detail page should get the id from the URL and use that id to fetch that dog from supabase.    | 1      |
 | Detail page should show the user details about the dog (including age, breed, and description) | 1      |

+##Plan

+- finishing writing async functions to fetch data from supabase for ALL dogs and a SINGLE dog in fetch-utils.js
+  - import the fetch ALL function to app.js
+- write on load event listener in app.js
+  - event listener has an async function that loops, renders, and appends ALL dogs
+    - calls render function from render-utils.js
+- write on load event listener in detail.js
+  - event listener has an async function that loops, renders, and appends a SINGLE dog
+    - calls render function from render-utils.js
+- make home page list of dogs clickable
+  - what we click should send us to a new page specific to a dog ID
+    - event listener in detail.js should get the correct supabase ID from the URL and display the correct dog detail